Showing posts with label friendship. Show all posts

 "Perhaps you should try believing that I believe."
 Hope for Today (p.
 244)

-August 22nd - Why not live an honest, hopeful, joyful, and peaceful life?
+August 22nd - Live an honest, hopeful, joyful, and peaceful life?

 The story...

 What a joy to spend a couple of hours with a good friend sharing life together - the time investment always seem fruitful.
-Good friends share common: stories, reference points, sense of safety, and knowledge that the other has their better interest at heart - a fellow creature who's truly willing and able to understand and grow together.
+Good friends share common: stories, reference points, sense of safety, and knowledge that the other has their better interest at heart.
+They're fellow sojourners who're truly willing and able to understand and grow together.
 I'm so thankful for my good friends...

 It seems that all of my most probing meaning-of-life discussions have drilled down to a most important directive that God has revealed: "Love the Lord your God with all your heart, mind, and strength.
 And, love your neighbor as yourself."
 So, why not just go out and love God, love yourself, and, from these strengths and power, love your neighbors too?
 Well, it's because it's not within our constitution, will, and power do so.
 Yet people try hard to be a better version of themselves and even fund a never-ending series of self-help books to help them try.
-Self-improvement efforts likely end up trying to bend reality to suit our will with us acting as a sort of pathetic little "god," A little god who imagines there attributes to be far greater than they are and who finds pleasure in thinking that all others want to be more like them.
+Self-improvement efforts likely end up trying to bend reality to suit our will with us acting as a sort of pathetic little "god."
+A little god may imagine their attributes to be far greater than they are and find pleasure in thinking that all others want to be more like them.
 They often spew out "advice" and direction as to how others might be reworked into their own self-image of perfection.
 UGH...

 The good news of the gospel would be the common theme of every meeting within the only church in town.
 People would hear the good news and the life testimonies of real people.
-Close friends will likely be found there too - those whom you can walk side-by-side with on your journey to the celestial city.
-I hope that you'll join me in praising God in Christ and resting in thankfulness, peace, and the power of God almighty
+Close friends will likely be found there too - those whom you are capable of walking side-by-side won your common journey to the celestial city.
+I hope that you'll join me in praising God in Christ and resting in thankfulness, peace, and the power of God almighty.

 Just for today...